boazy/ansible-role-yedit/README.md

 This repository contains an ansible module for modifying YAML files.

-I didn't see a good method for editing YAML files and managing their configurations through ansible.
-This is my attempt.

-Updated to fix file permissions changing when using yedit.
+Forked to preserve file mode when using yedit.

 ## Install